 The Academic Success Program is a collaborative effort by members of the UW Law Faculty, the Gallagher Law Librarians, UW Law’s Graduate Program Administration and Student and Career Services to ensure that each student has access to the resources they need to meet the academic challenges of law school.
 The program hosts sessions to help students hone the skills necessary to do well academically, including briefing cases, outlining courses and preparing for exams.

 UW Law’s wellness initiatives seek to provide students with the resources they need to deal with the stressors of law school.
 These resources include the Peer Support Program run by Professor Andy Benjamin, JD, PhD, ABPP and current UW Law students.
 The program provides peer support and counseling to help end feelings of isolation while at law school, resources to manage stress and also promotes mental health in our student community.
-Other resources available to UW Law students include those provided by UW Health & Wellness, Hall Health Center, UW Counseling Center and the UW Campus Food Pantry.
+See the Associate Dean for Students for more information.

 UW Law students work with the coaches in Student and Career Services to develop leadership skills during their time in law school.
 Strong leaders must be thoughtful, adaptable and excellent communicators.
 Through individualized coaching, student leaders develop these competencies which will serve them throughout their legal career.

 Student organizations at UW Law work closely with the Student Bar Association, the dean for students and Student and Career Services to meet their organizational needs and to ensure their events and initiatives are a success.